 The TAF takes sustainability and development as key factors in any activity it is involved in so far.
 The proposed project will not be different in this aspect.
 The distance learning centre and terminals together with the other education materials will have long-term sustainability under the overall management and use of TAF.
 Existence of a widespread dissemination system composed of a distance learning centre and distance learning laboratories will ensure that the very valuable training modules, which come out from the diligent studies of the distinguished academicians and experts of the relevant areas, reach generations of young males.
 It will also ensure that the updates of these studies are disseminated in the further period, as well.
 The TAF will carry out responsibility of updating and maintenance of these education materials and distance learning systems once the proposed project is completed.
-On the other hand, following the completion of the project, in case the trainers for some reason are assigned to different posts due to age or rotation, the TAF will carry out training of trainers courses internally by the trainers prepared within the project.
+On the other hand, for the phase following the completion of the project, in case the trainers for some reason are assigned to different posts due to age or rotation, the TAF will carry out training of trainers courses internally by the trainers prepared within the project.
 The TAF will benefit from existing trainers in their new units, in case of their assignment.5 As a result, at the end of the 10 years, it is estimated that the number of males trained on the above-mentioned issues will be around 5 millions.
-This number exceeds the total population of some EU member states.6 Moreover, a project
+This number exceeds the total population of some EU member states.
+6 Moreover, a project externality can be achieved through TAF outreach to larger segments of society by sharing the prepared course materials through a website.